meltwater/jackalambda/docs/README.md

 ### putEvents

-Send events to the event bridge
+Put events to the event bridge

 #### Parameters